Genomics in the Jungle

 Our programs will proceed as planned unless global travel restrictions prevent our team from reaching the field site, or the field site is shut down.

 In the event of an ongoing pandemic quarantine and testing protocols will be observed to ensure that no one exposes another team member or animal the infectious agent.
 In addition to our programs protocols, all persons will have to comply with national travel regulations.
-During COVID-19, out field station qualified as a quaruntine site, since it met all government-approved COVID protocols, and has the capacity to maintain social distance between all visitors.
+During COVID-19, our field station qualified as a quaruntine site, since it met all government-approved COVID protocols, and has the capacity to maintain social distance between all visitors.

 Our enhanced protocols in laboratory and wildlife handling situations are designed to meet or exceed scientific best practices.
 They are drafted in conjunction with our Peruvian partners (Conservacion Amazonica), Peruvian authorities (SERFOR) and Institutional Animal Care and Use Committees (IACUC) of our affiliate research universities.
 Broadly speaking, they will involve strict use of face masks, N95 masks, and gloves during specific activities.